kemitchell/writing.kemitchell.com/_drafts/rely-on-osi.md

 - Licensing
 ---

 Relying on the Open Source Initiative to approve and disapprove of licenses, for legal effect, is a misapplication and a bodge.
-In nearly any practical context, OSI-approved will include licenses that you definitely don't want, and leave out licenses you do.
+In nearly any practical context, the OSI-approved list will include licenses that you definitely don't want, and leave out licenses you definitely do.

 ![Venn Diagram](/images/want-osi-do-not-want.svg)